 An Australian soldier native from New South Wales, billeted 6 weeks in Vignacourt, specified in a letter of 1918, the starvation of the local population.

-".....it is a heart breaking to see the civil population.
-They have had a very trying time for past four years, and you can see the starvation on the face.....".
+".....it is heartbreaking to see the civil population.
+They have had a very trying time for the past four years, and you can see the starvation on the face.....".

 The restrictions and rationing of the food began, the first year of the war.

-Rutabagas (specific turnips), topinambours (Jerusalem articokes) are vegetables linked to the second world war for French civilians who lived during those times.
+Rutabagas (specific turnips), Jerusalem artichokes are vegetables linked to the second world war for French civilians who lived during those times.
 The vegetables of substitutions made a shy reappearance since for years on markets stalls and in the kitchen of the young chefs.

-Soldiers ate almost every day, but with more or less varied food : potatoes, beans, bread and canned meat, sometimes soup when it was possible to bake it.
-For the army cook, to change from the ordinary, the difficulty was to supply for the whole of unit in large quantity, sometimes risking their lives.
-The food was buy close to unit stationned or to several kilometers away and could be transported by rail or car, after negiotiating the price in situ.
+Soldiers ate almost every day, but with more or less varied food: potatoes, beans, bread and canned meat, sometimes soup when it was possible to bake it.
+For the army cook, to change from the ordinary, the difficulty was to supply for the whole of the unit in large quantities, sometimes risking their lives.
+The food was bought close to the unit stationed or to several kilometers away and could be transported by rail or car, after negotiating the price in situ.

 Lea & Perrins sauce to give appetizing flavour.....